Your Family's Passport to Financial Security

 Certificate of Insurance

-This information is only a brief description of some of the principal provisions and features of the plan.
-The complete terms and conditions are set forth in the group policy issued by New York Life Insurance Company to the Association of Junior Leagues International, Inc. When you become insured, you will be sent a Certificate of Insurance summarizing your benefits under the Plan.
+This information is only a brief description of some of the principal provisions and features of this coverage.
+The complete terms and conditions are set forth in the group policy issued by New York Life Insurance Company to the Association of Junior Leagues International, Inc. When you become insured, you will be sent a Certificate of Insurance summarizing your benefits under this policy.

 "30-Day Free Look"